andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 4 (William Hartnell and Patrick Troughton)</sub>

-It’s worth watching a reconstruction (I always prefer the fan-made versions, cobbled together from BBC telesnaps, instead of animated versions), as this one’s a classic.
+It's worth watching a reconstruction (I always prefer the fan-made versions, cobbled together from BBC telesnaps, instead of animated versions), as this one's a classic.
 Patrick Troughton is a zany, alienating, unpredictable version of the man we knew as the Doctor.
 He may be good, but is he safe?

 Story 30; 6 episodes - The Power of the Daleks